 6. New layout removed cross-device rendering

-You used display: none on mobile for some ad slots, intending to swap with a mobile-only unit, but never set up the mobile-only unit.
+You used display: none on mobile for some ad slots, intending to swap them for a mobile-only unit, but never set up that mobile-only unit.
 So mobile traffic — often 60-70% of total — sees fewer ads.

-How to spot it: AdSense → Reports → Filter by device.
+How to spot it: AdSense → Reports → break down by Device (or filter to Mobile).
 If mobile impressions per page dropped and desktop stayed flat, mobile slots are missing.
+See AdSense mobile vs desktop fill rate for the device-split debugging path.

-The new template’s <head> does not include the AdSense auto-ads tag (enable_page_level_ads: true).
-Auto Ads stop firing across the entire site even though manual slots still work.
+The new template’s <head> no longer loads the AdSense code (pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-...), or the Auto ads toggle in the AdSense console got turned off.
+Auto ads stop firing across the whole site even though hard-coded manual <ins> slots still work.

 Before you start